Best Supplements for Reduced Pain Intensity

 - Low evidence3 studies

-- LowGingerAcross 3 studies, 1 reported a beneficial large-sized effect of ginger on reducing pain intensity in primary dysmenorrhea, while 2 studies found neutral (no significant) effects in other populations.
-The predominant effect is mixed, with the strongest evidence coming from a meta-analysis reporting significant pain relief (WMD=2.902, 95% CI 2.039-3.765) in 647 dysmenorrhea patients.
-The median study duration was 14 days, but the evidence base is small and heterogeneous.1 beneficial2 neutral3 studies
+- LowGingerAcross 3 studies, 1 reported a large beneficial effect of ginger on reducing pain intensity in women with primary dysmenorrhea, while 2 found no significant benefit (neutral).
+The overall effect direction is mixed, with effect sizes ranging from small to large.
+The evidence base is small and inconsistent, and median study duration was 14 days (reported in only 1 study).1 beneficial2 neutral3 studies